galvez/vue-stator/README.md

 argument is a context object containing:
 - _state_: the state for the current vue-stator module or the root state
 - _getter_: the getters for the current vue-stator module or the root getters
-- _actions_: the ctions for the current vue-stator module or the root actions
+- _actions_: the actions for the current vue-stator module or the root actions

 ```js
 import { plugin as VueStator } from 'vue-stator'